April Fools! K-Pop star pranks his fans that he has coronavirus

-Kim Jae-joong, a member of boyband JYJ, posted on his Instagram account with 1.9 million followers that he was hospitalized after coming down with the virus.
+Kim Jae-joong, a member of boyband JYJ, posted on his Instagram account with 1.9 million followers that he was hospitalised after coming down with the virus.

 “I have been infected with COVID-19.
 It is a result of my negligence, disregarding the cautionary words of the government and my friends,” he said.